ChilliCream/hotchocolate-docs/docs/dataloaders.md

 For more information about our _DataLoader_ implementation head over to our _DataLoader_ [GitHub repository](https://github.com/ChilliCream/greendonut).

-## Migration form 0.6.x to 0.7.0

-We have removed the need to register _DataLoader_ before using them.
-We also seperated execution options and services from the type system.
-So, with the new release you have to remove the `RegisterDataLoader` calls from your schema.
-Moreover, the _DataLoader_ `Fetch` method is now called `FetchAsync` and has now a `CancellationToken` as parameter.
-The main reason to change this method was the missing `CancellationToken` so that batch operations can be aborted.

-Here are the steps that you have to do in order to migrate:

-- Remove all RegisterDataLoader calls from the schema configuration.
-- Add `services.AddDataLoaderRegistry();` to you dependency injection configuration.
-- Update your fetch methods in your _DataLoader_.

 ## Custom Data Loaders and Batch Operations

 With the new API we are introducing the `IBatchOperation` interface.
 The query engine will fetch all batch operations and trigger those once all data resolvers in one batch are running.
 We have implemented this interface for our _DataLoader_ aswell.
 So, if you want to implement some database batching or integrate a custom _DataLoader_ than this interface is your friend.
 There is also a look ahead available which will provide you with the fields that have to be fetched.